brokencircles/brokencircles.github.io/_posts/2020-12-29-new life_for_an_old typewriter.md

-# New life for an old typewriter
+# New Life For An Old Typewriter

 One of the key principles of the circular economy is to keep materials in use.
 Sitting unused for many years, this broken typewriter found a new life in our post card data art exercise.